N0probllama/N0probllama/README.md

 - 👋 Hi, I’m @N0probllama,

 - 👀 I’m interested in a variety of hobbies ranging from visual arts to multi-day backcountry trips in remote wilderness.
 I enjoy using QGIS for cartography, and make my own geo-referanced maps for backcountry navigation.
-(Yes, that's my dog!
-Her name is Zelda)

 - 🌱 I’m a current Computer Science student with a previous education in Forest Technology and Environmental Technology.
-I am upgrading my skills to learn Java, web development with HTML5, CSS3 and also Javascript.
+I am upgrading my skills to learn Java, Javascript and web development with HTML5 and CSS3.

 - 💞️ I’m looking to improve my skills with a positive and supportive community.